Tsuey/L4D2-Community-Update/tools/README.md

 - First load map with original nav file
 - Do script_execute nav_compare
+- Then script Store()
-- Then nav_load the new nav file
+- Then load new nav file
-- Do script_execute nav_compare again
+- Then script Compare()

 Note that DebugDrawFilled may not draw areas outside of your view.